Technologicat/mcpyrate/README.md

 Even if the original macro-import was relative, the transformed import is always resolved to an absolute one, based on `sys.path`, like Python itself does.
 If the import cannot be resolved, it is a macro-expansion-time error.
 (Not just because of this; the import must resolve successfully, so that the expander can find the macro functions.)

 This macro-import transformation is part of the public API.
 If the expanded form of your macro needs to refer to `thing` that exists in (whether is defined in, or has been imported to) the global, top-level scope of the module where the macro definition lives, you can just refer to `module.thing` in your expanded code.
-This is the `mcpyrate` equivalent of `macropy`'s `unhygienic_expose` mechanism.
+This is the `mcpyrate` equivalent of `macropy`'s `expose_unhygienic` mechanism.

 If your expansion needs to refer to some other value from the macro definition site (including local and nonlocal variables, and imported macros), see [the quasiquote system](quasiquotes.md), specifically the `h[]` (hygienic-unquote) operator.